 Online process refractometer supplement laboratory analysis

-of the concentration in real time with an accuracy of up to 0.2g/l
+The process refractometer of the PMD700 series enables precise monitoring of the concentration in real time with an accuracy of up to 0.2g/l |

 Sartorius has introduced the PMD700 series of online refractometers for process analysis and control of liquid and paste-like process streams.
 The PMD700 series features an accuracy of 0.02 Brix or 0.2g/l (eg, sugar solutions) and is thus ideal for precise monitoring and control of the concentration in process streams.
 This includes monitoring and control of the dissolution of substances, reduction of solutions, dilution of concentrates and determination of dry mass.
 Moreover, the online analyzer excels in monitoring and controlling crystallization, checking and controlling the correct mixture of various compounds, and in determining the sugar concentration in different matrices.
 Moreover, the PMD700 is also used, for instance, to monitor concentrations in evaporation procedures, such as before spray drying in the production of instant coffee and tee, or to determine the segments between different liquids in filling applications, such as filling juices in tanks.
 Another special feature to keep in mind: Calibration with the existing reference method results in consistent traceability within the scope of monitoring and control of inspection, measuring and test equipment.